and I creatively capture the people of Cleveland, Ohio.

 As a photographer, I have a unique background in that I got my start on the theatre stage and not behind a camera.
 I learned about framing and group composition by watching theatre directors and choreographers work within the confines of a stage.
-I received an MA in Theatre (specializing in theatre directing) from Case Western Reserve University in 2019 where I also served as the primary photographer for the College of Arts and Sciences for five years.
+I received an MA in Theatre (specializing in theatre directing) from Case Western Reserve University where I also served as the primary photographer for the College of Arts and Sciences for five years.

 Thoughts From My Clients